Alica Stuhlemmer

-Alica Stuhlemmer (born 24 August 1999 Kiel) is a German sailor who lives in Altenholz.
+Alica Stuhlemmer (born 24 August 1999, in Kiel) is a German sailor who lives in Altenholz.
 She represented Germany, along with partner Paul Kohlhoff, in the Nacra 17 class at the 2020 Summer Olympics in Tokyo, winning the bronze medal.
-At 22 years old Alica was the youngest sailor to win a medal throughout all sailing disciplines in Tokyo.
+At 22 years old, Alica was the youngest sailor to win a medal throughout all sailing disciplines in Tokyo.

-In 2020 she and her partner were in tenth place in the European championship and eleventh in the World Championship.
+In 2020, she and her partner were in tenth place in the European championship and eleventh in the World Championship.

 Career

 She competed at the 2019 Hempel World Cup, 2019 World Championship, and 2020 World Championship.